erogaki-dev/erogaki/redis_flows.md

 (this can probably be more specific)

-## image request and receive - erogaki
+## erogaki: image request and receive

 ### image request